 - Implementation and execution of all policies and procedures adopted by the Board of Directors.

-- Informing the Board of Directors of all issues that may affect the Authority and stand as primary point of interaction between the Board and staff, consultants and the media.
+- Informing the Board of Directors of all issues that may affect the Authority, and stand as primary point of interaction between the Board and staff, consultants and the media.

 - Manages all governmental relations.

-- Working with the PIO serves as a key media spokesperson for the Authority.
+- Primary media spokesperson for the Authority.

 Education and Experience